EXPLAINER: How vaccine passports for global travel will work - WTMJ

 Travelers can already use the apps to verify that their COVID-19 test results are accepted at their destination.
 Travel Pass and CommonPass are so far only available to travelers on airlines that are using them.
 Both can also be integrated into airline travel apps so users can verify their vaccine status when they check in online.
 Both are also expected to work with the EU certificates.
 CommonPass says users will be able to import vaccine credentials by mid-June.

-Amid a pandemic-dimmed travel outlook, CommonPass CEO Paul Meyer said vaccine passports will only become more widespread.
+Amid a pandemic-dimmed travel outlook, vaccine passports will only become more widespread, said Paul Meyer, CEO of The Commons Project, the nonprofit behind CommonPass.
 “Our expectation is it will remain a requirement for international travel.”

 WHAT TRAVELERS WANT